|Years||1952 International Women’s Regatta (8o 1st)

 Gill: “You’d go whizzy up the slidey!
 I said, ‘Hang on Barbara, wait for me!’
 You were a lot skinnier and lighter than me and you were off!
 And you said, ‘Well keep up then!’
 It was fun.”

 Barbara: “We used to rate like the clappers.
-We used to do eights always at the Serpentine and the people that used to hold the boats, one was a world sculling champion years ago, and he said we went off like scalded cats an 40 strokes and that’s nothing now but they thought it was fantastic that we were doing ratings like that.”
+We used to do eights always at the Serpentine and the people that used to hold the boats, one was a world sculling champion years ago, and he said we went off like scalded cats at 40 strokes and that’s nothing now but they thought it was fantastic that we were doing ratings like that.”

 Gill: “It’s because you had those big heavy boats.
 I rowed in clinker boats when I first started rowing and they are damned heavy.
 So you probably had to whizz it up to get the boat up and running.”

-Barbara: “We had a new boat but it was heavy, not much lighter really than the clinker, and you had to get it going and then the big blades came in [macons!] and Ronnie [the coach] wouldn’t let us use them because he said ‘You’re not strong enough girls to do it.'”
+Barbara: “We had a new boat but it was heavy, not much lighter really than the clinker, and you had to get it going and then the big blades [macons!] came in and Ronnie [the coach] wouldn’t let us use them because he said ‘You’re not strong enough girls to do it.'”

 Barbara’s daughter Lorraine Kaye rowed for GB at the FISA Junior Championships in 1981 which was coached by Barbara and Gill.
+Barbara was a Selector in 1984, the last year that there was a Selection Board.